-The idea for this post started when I read in Edible Nashville, a gorgeous publication on local food trends, that the first Tennessee strawberries were coming in.
+The idea for this post started when I read in Edible Nashville, a gorgeous publication on local food trends, that Tennessee’s first strawberries were coming in.
 On a whim, I emailed Hank Delvin at Delvin Farms to see if his strawberry crop was ripe.
 He said they were getting ready to pick that morning and invited me to join them.

 Some misshapen berries are lovely!